eg9y/PS5bot/readme.md

 # PS5bot

+## ⚠️ this project is not maintained anymore

+Sorry yall, but I have other things to do 😿.
+Plus there are situations I've no clue how to solve such as traffic spikes and captchas, and situations that are basically impossible to bypass (e.g. loading queues for PlayStation Direct).
+For these reasons, I'm archiving this project.
+Hey, at least we don't need to worry about all this for Cyberpunk!

 ps5bot is a dead simple auto-checkout bot to buy a PlayStation 5 from PlayStation Direct, Target, and Walmart (planned: Gamestop, BestBuy).

 ![prestine image of naked man punching tank go boom](https://media.giphy.com/media/ECpTuaJw4kRq0/giphy.gif)